SHIVAM-DCE/Azure-Services/README.md

             ->ExpressRoute: A private, high-bandwidth connection to Azure, bypassing the public internet.
             ->Internet Connectivity: Resources can access the internet via public IPs or NAT gateways.

------>Use Cases:
+--->Use Cases:
         -> Host Applications: Deploy VMs, app services, or Kubernetes clusters (via Azure Kubernetes Service) in a secure, isolated network.
         ->Hybrid Cloud: Connect on-premises data centers to Azure for hybrid workloads using VPN or ExpressRoute.
         ->Secure Communication: Isolate sensitive workloads and control traffic with NSGs, firewalls, and private endpoints.
         ->Disaster Recovery: Replicate resources across regions with VNet peering or geo-redundant setups.